 What to Expect

-Barcelona Reus Airport consists of a small, modern terminal with 12 boarding gates, two restaurants (one airside and the other landside), a convenience store and a duty-free shop.
+Barcelona Reus Airport (code: REU) consists of a small, modern terminal with 12 boarding gates, two restaurants (one airside and the other landside), a convenience store and a duty-free shop.
 Gates one through six board non-Schengen flights, while seven through 12 are for Schengen flights.
 Free WiFi is available.
 There are no private lounges at this airport.

 Sleeping in Barcelona Reus Airport